gvwilson/fiction/santas/index.md

 A brilliant green beam of light blasted the glass right out of the porthole.
 Finner gaped,
-still feeling the hum of the shot in his hand, then tossed the raygun onto the desk as if it had just bitten him.
+still feeling the hum of the shot in his hand, then tossed the ray gun onto the desk as if it had just bitten him.

 "Wuzza?"
 Santa Hood grunted in her sleep.
 Finner held his breath until she rolled over under blankets